 Compassion isn't just a warm and fuzzy abstract concept.
 Compassion is a way of relating to ourselves and others that is proven to reduce suffering and improve physical and psychological well-being.
-Modeling and teaching compassion in response to your suffering is a powerful therapeutic tool that underpins all our work with clients
+Modeling and teaching compassion in response to your suffering is a powerful therapeutic tool that underpins all our work with clients.
+Whether you're coping with identity or multicultural issues, relationship problems, shame, guilt, loneliness, lack of motivation, body image, loss and grief or perfectionism, compassion can help.

 Make Like a Flower and Bloom

 We are here to serve you in the best ways we can.
 By inviting and encouraging you to show up honestly, courageously, emotionally and relationally in therapy, you will quickly develop the inner resources and behavioral skills to manage your difficulties and create the meaningful life you desire.
 We work well with straight-identified men and women, as well as BIPOC and LGBTQ individuals.
-We meet you where you’re at and help guide you to where you want to go.
+Whether you are coping with depression, anxiety, OCD, relationship issues, identity or multicultural challenges, career or family, we meet you where you’re at and help guide you to where you want to go.
 We appreciate your trust and vulnerability in the process.

 Be Willing to Change